 In case the broker goes bankrupt, the government provides backup and restores the trader’s funds.
 However, there are reports of scam brokers that slip through the government’s grasp.

 The forex market in South Africa is well-structured.
 Brokers and traders work together on the Forex platform to trade and earn profit.
+Market opening times listed in GMT time zone is an import tool to stay updated with every changing time zones due to daylight savings.

 That wraps up our review of the topic, “How does Forex trading work in South Africa?”